Merry Cemetery

 The Merry Cemetery (Cimitirul Vesel /ro/, Vidám temető) is a cemetery in the village of Săpânța, Maramureș County, Romania.
-It is famous for its brightly coloured tombstones with naïve paintings describing, in an original and poetic manner, the people who are buried there in addition to scenes from their lives.
+It is famous for its brightly coloured tombstones with naïve paintings describing, in an original and poetic manner, and often with humour, the people who are buried there in addition to scenes from their lives.
 The Merry Cemetery became an open-air museum and a national tourist attraction.
 It has been listed as one of the Seven Wonders of Romania by Imperator Travel.

 The unusual feature of this cemetery is that it diverges from the prevalent belief, culturally shared within European societies, that views death as something indelibly solemn.

 A collection of the epitaphs from the Merry Cemetery exists in a 2017 volume called Crucile de la Săpânța, compiled by author Roxana Mihalcea, as well as in a photography book titled The Merry Cemetery of Sapanta by Peter Kayafas.

-The founder
+Founder

 The cemetery's origins are linked with the name of Stan Ioan Pătraș, a local artist who sculpted the first tombstone crosses.
 In 1935, Pătraș carved the first epitaph and, as of the 1960s, more than 800 of such oak wood crosses came into sight.
 The inscription on his tombstone cross says: